San Diego State Aztecs Logo

 San Diego State Aztecs Logo 2002

 In 2002, sports teams began using the first version of the monogram emblem.
 In the background was a large burgundy “S,” stripped of its usual smoothness and rounded curves.
 A black “D” was threaded into its free edges, and the long triangular serifs “S” played the role of sides that did not allow the second letter to “fall out.”
-In the center of the composition was written the word “STATE” in gold, an obvious reference to San Diego State.
-The artists stylized the “D” as a bow, depicting the protruding ends of the arrow on both sides.
+In the center of the composition, the word “STATE” was written in gold, an obvious reference to San Diego State.
+The artists stylized the “D” as a bow, depicting the arrow’s protruding ends on both sides.
 So they tried to tie the logo to the Aztec Indian tribe without using the image of a dark-skinned warrior.

 2013 – today